jmprc12/spotify-analytics-project/README.md

   multicollinearity check, and commentary

 ## Team
 This project was completed by Julia Price, Jordan Riggs, and Arham Anaaf as a team effort.
+We really enjoyed studying this data, and hope that others find our findings interesting.